jupyterlab/jupyterlab/README.md

 JupyterLab will eventually replace the classic Jupyter Notebook.

-JupyterLab can be extended using [npm](https://www.npmjs.com/) packages and our public APIs.
-To find extensions search for the GitHub topic [jupyterlab-extension](https://github.com/topics/jupyterlab-extension).
+JupyterLab can be extended using [npm](https://www.npmjs.com/) packages that use our public APIs.
+To find JupyterLab extensions, search for the npm keyword [jupyterlab-extension](https://www.npmjs.com/search?q=keywords:jupyterlab-extension) or the GitHub topic [jupyterlab-extension](https://github.com/topics/jupyterlab-extension).
 To learn more about extensions, see the [user documentation](https://jupyterlab.readthedocs.io/en/latest/user/extensions.html).

 The current JupyterLab releases are suitable for general usage, and the extension APIs will continue to